open-component-model/ocm/docs/reference/ocm_check_componentversions.md

 ```
       --fail-on-error      fail on validation error
   -h, --help               help for componentversions
+  -R, --local-resources    check also for describing resources with local access method, only
+  -S, --local-sources      check also for describing sources with local access method, only
   -o, --output string      output mode (JSON, json, wide, yaml)
       --repo string        repository name or spec
   -s, --sort stringArray   sort fields